-When you're struggling to dig out from under a mountain of debt, you could benefit from the wisdom and guidance of a credit counseling organization that has helped others who have been in a similar situation.
+When you're struggling to dig out from under a mountain of debt, you could benefit from the wisdom and guidance of an organization that has helped others who have been in a similar situation.

 Credit counselors work with consumers to educate them about money, to develop household budgets and to come up with a plan to eliminate debt.
-Counseling can move in a wide range of directions, depending on your situation, from simply offering guidance to negotiating with creditors to resolve debt that is beyond your ability to pay.
-Meeting with a credit counselor also is a requirement preceding a Chapter 13 bankruptcy filing.
+These agencies can move in a wide range of directions, depending on your situation, from simply offering guidance to negotiating with creditors to resolve debt that is beyond your ability to pay.
+Individuals filing Chapter 13 bankruptcy are required to receive counseling.

-The counseling agency is typically part of an accreditation group, such as the National Foundation for Credit Counseling or the Association of Independent Consumer Credit Counseling Agencies.
+The counseling agency is typically part of an accreditation group, such as the National Foundation for Credit Counseling (NFCC) or the Association of Independent Consumer Credit Counseling Agencies (AICCA).
 Their counselors are trained in budgeting, debt management, spending habits and financial education.
-The agency should also be well-versed in collections, consumer rights and responsibilities and bankruptcy.
+They should also be well-versed in collections, consumer rights and responsibilities and bankruptcy.

-Meetings between a credit counselor and a client are considered confidential.
+Client meetings are considered confidential - and the client's privacy is of the utmost importance.
 While they will work with clients to identify the best path to restoring their financial health, they cannot dispense legal advice.

 Clients would be taught money management skills and receive a personal plan for solving their financial woes.
-This plan could range from being placed on a budget to filing for bankruptcy.
-One of the most popular options for those dealing with credit card debt was the debt management plan (DMP).
-If a consumer agreed to the plan, the counselor would contact unsecured creditors and negotiate to try to lower interest rates, monthly payments and fees.
+Plans could range from simple budgets to filing for bankruptcy.
+One of the most popular options was the debt management plan (DMP).
+If a consumer agreed to the plan, the agency would contact unsecured creditors and try to negotiate lower interest rates, monthly payments and fees.
 Once the plan was in place, the consumer would be asked to make a single, consolidated payment to the agency, which would then disburse the money to the creditors.